 A series of filtering criteria used to restrict access to an IP address.
 The order of the criteria in the chain determines how the filter is applied, from the general criteria first, to the more detailed criteria at the end of the chain.

 Ensures that a given subset of content remains associated with a given cache server to the maximum extent possible, even when cache servers become unavailable, or are added or removed.
 This feature also maximizes efficient use of cache memory.

 A measure of the frequency with which content in a given hot content subset is requested over a given hit_period.
 Content demand status is either hot, in which case the number of requests for content in the hot content subset during the most recent hit_period has exceeded the hot_threshold, or cool, in which case the number of requests during the most recent hit period is less than the cool_threshold.
 See also cool, cool_threshold, hit_period, hot, hot content subset, and hot_threshold.

 Specifies the number of units, or hot content subsets, into which the content is divided when determining whether content is hot or cool.
 The requests for all content in a given subset are summed, and a state (hot or cool) is assigned to each subset.
 The content_hash_size should be within the same order of magnitude as the actual number of requests possible.
-For example, if the entire site is composed of 500,000 pieces of content, a content_hash_size of 100,000 is typical.
+For example, if the entire site is composed of 500,000 pieces of content, a content_hash_size of 100,000 would be typical.

 If you specify a value for hot_pool, but do not specify a value for this variable, the cache statement uses a default hash size of 10 subsets.
-See also cool, hot, and hot content subset.
+See also content_hash_size, cool, hot, hot content subset.

 Cookie persistence is a mode of persistence you can configure on the BIG-IP Controller where the controller stores persistent connection information in a cookie.